dojo/docs/dojo/xhrDelete.rst

               dojo.byId("response").innerHTML = "Delete completed";
             },
             error: function(error){
-              //We'll 404 in the demo, but that's okay.
+              // We'll 404 in the demo, but that's okay.
 We don't have a 'postIt' service on the
-              //docs server.
+              // docs server.
 This is fine.
 Just treat it as a success for purposes of the example. dojo.byId("response").innerHTML = "Delete completed";
             }
           }
           dojo.byId("response").innerHTML = "Delete requested..."
-          //Call the asynchronous xhrDelete
+          // Call the asynchronous xhrDelete
           var deferred = dojo.xhrDelete(xhrArgs);
         });
       }